Costco Mac and Cheese-- quick, easy and just as good (or better) than the deli version. You can go ahead and throw that membership card out. 🙂

-Are you guys ready for the easiest, creamiest, most flavorful mac and cheese ever?
+Could this Costco Mac and Cheese recipe be the easiest, creamiest, most flavorful mac and cheese ever?
+Maybe.
 I was planning on posting this recipe as a Costco Mac and Cheese copycat but once I made it again to take pictures I decided it was, in fact, BETTER than Costco's version and I'd be doing it a disservice by calling it a mere copycat.

 Nobody wants to be called a copycat, after all.

 My favorite part about this recipe is how stinking easy it is.
 I'm a huge fan of slow-cooked roux-based cheese sauces that typically top most homemade mac and cheese recipes but I don't always have the time or patience for that!
 This "Better Than Costco Mac and Cheese" uses jarred alfredo sauce as the sauce base and it doesn't even need to heated up before baking!
 Just cook your pasta, pour on the sauce, stir in some cheese and bake to ooey, gooey perfection.

 Tips for Costco Mac and Cheese: